grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 ## Debugging the DSP Code

-On a computer, doing a computation that is undefined in mathematics (like `val/0` of `log(-1)`), and unrepresentable in floating-point arithmetic, will produce a [NaN](https://en.wikipedia.org/wiki/NaN) value, which has a [special internal representation](https://en.cppreference.com/w/cpp/numeric/math/NAN).
-Similarly, some computations will exceed the range that is representable with floating-point arithmetics, and are represented with a special [INFINITY](https://en.cppreference.com/w/cpp/numeric/math/INFINITY) value, which value depends of the choosen type (like `float`, `double` or `long double`).
+On a computer, doing a computation that is undefined in mathematics (like `val/0` or `log(-1)`), and unrepresentable in floating-point arithmetic, will produce a [NaN](https://en.wikipedia.org/wiki/NaN) value, which has a [special internal representation](https://en.cppreference.com/w/cpp/numeric/math/NAN).
+Similarly, some computations will exceed the range that is representable with floating-point arithmetics, and are represented with a special [INFINITY](https://en.cppreference.com/w/cpp/numeric/math/INFINITY) value, which value depends of the chosen type (like `float`, `double` or `long double`).

 After being produced, those values can actually *contaminate* the following flow of computations (that is `Nan + any value = NaN` for instance) up to the point of producing incorrect indexes when used in array access, and causing memory access crashes.